refraction-ray/iastu-hpc2-manual/administrators/toolchains/ansible.md

   eg. ` ansible -i ./hosts cn[1:2] -m service -a "name=ganglia-monitor state=restarted" --become -K`

-* [check mode](https://docs.ansible.com/ansible/2.5/user_guide/playbooks_checkmode.html), `--check` in cli args, no real change happen but only reported as a simulation
+* [check mode](https://docs.ansible.com/ansible/2.5/user_guide/playbooks_checkmode.html), `--check` in cli args, no real change happen but only reported as a simulation, also `--diff` to show difference

 ## Jinja Template Extension in Ansible